Acamprosate (Campral) patient-client information

 Withdrawal can be undertaken in a variety of settings.
-In South Australia, this could be at home with the help of a GP and supportive friends/family, in
+In South Australia, this could be at home with the help of a GP and supportive friends/family, in hospital or in an inpatient unit (eg Drug and Alcohol Services South Australia’s Withdrawal Services).
+For further information about alcohol withdrawal options, contact the Alcohol and Drug Information Service (ADIS) 1300 13 1340 or visit the Treatment options for drug and alcohol issues page.

 Any medications prescribed by a doctor for managing withdrawal should be taken as directed.
 It is important not to take medications without telling your doctor or to start drinking (or taking illegal drugs) while still taking the prescribed medication.